Niko-La/AIT/README.md

 - 🎤 Speech Processing
 - ⏱️ Real-Time Decisions

-## 🔍 Discover Your Industry's AI Potential

-Don't see your industry?
+## 🔍Don't see your industry?
 No worries!
 Our versatile AI adapts to any business domain.

-[🔘 Explore Custom Solutions]

-## 📞 Ready to Supercharge Your Business?

 Take the first step towards a more efficient, profitable future.
 Schedule a free consultation with our AI experts today!

+## 📞 Ready to Supercharge Your Business?
 [⚠️ What are your paint points?
 Talk to An AIT System Architect⚠️](https://calendly.com/saas-me-up/30min)

 ## 💼 Our AI Services
 - 🧠 AI & Machine Learning Integration
 - 🖥️ Custom Software Development
 - 📱 Mobile App Creation